MoxUFO/Nelson-evolving-portfolio/README.md

 my motivation for this project was to create a portfolio that shows my work experience and shows a peek at who i am and one of my hobbies.

+## What i learned
+I learned how to operate css and html a bit better after this project. building from the ground up was a challenge in itself, let alome trying to get the page to do what you want it to do.

 ## Installation